LifeGoal/elite_deathscreen/README.md

 **I hope you enjoy this free resource.
 As I said, I might make this a little better in the future but it works for $0.
 If you encounter any problems, make an issue here.
 If you want to contribute to this project, be my guest!**

 # How to install
+**Please make sure to change all the hardcoded text when you are implementing this to your server, as it's in Swedish from the beginning and I haven't really cared about making it configurable with locales yet!**
 First of all, add the folder `"html"` to `qb-ambulancejob`

 Go to `qb-ambulancejob/fxmanifest.lua` and add: